Results for different qualifications are calculated in different ways. We've provided some more information below:

 If you have any queries, please speak to your exams officer.
 In particular, if:

-You may also find our factsheets on how we explain examining useful.
+You may also find our factsheets on examining explained useful.

-Unitised qualifications are designed to be taken in chunks, or units, throughout the course.
+Cambridge Nationals are 'unitised qualifications', which means they are designed to be taken in chunks, or units, throughout the course.
 Marks (and unit grades) are accumulated along the way, and when all the required units have been taken, an overall grade is issued.
-Since exam papers can vary in difficulty from one series to the next, a common scale is used (called the uniform mark scale or UMS) to ensure marks gained on an easier paper do not advantage candidates compared with those who gain marks on a harder paper.
+Since exam papers can vary in difficulty from one series to the next, a common scale is used (called the uniform mark scale or UMS) to make sure marks gained on an easier paper do not advantage candidates compared with those who gain marks on a harder paper.

 The grade of the overall qualification is calculated by adding together the uniform marks achieved in the individual units.
 This gives candidates a final uniform mark which is compared against the overall UMS grade boundaries.

 For unitised qualifications, both the unit uniform marks and grades, and the final uniform mark and grade are given on the results slip.